ethers-io/documentation/source/ethers.js/source/api-wallet.rst

     The private key of a wallet; keep this secret

 :sup:`prototype` . provider
-    Optional; a connected :ref:`Provider <provider>` which allows the wallet to connect to the Ethereum network to query its state and send transactions.
+    A connected :ref:`Provider <provider>` which allows the wallet to connect to the Ethereum network to query its state and send transactions, or null if no provider is connected.

     To change the provider, use the :ref:`connect <wallet-connect>` method, which will return a **new instance** of the Wallet connected to the provider.

 :sup:`prototype` . mnemonic
     The mnemonic phrase for this wallet, or null if the mnemonic is unknown.